orblivion/ntfy/.sandstorm/README_DETAILS.md

     * Make sure grain sharing via sharing menu doesn't work
     * Make sure grain sharing via copying an API URL token doesn't work
     * Make sure grain sharing via copying an API URL token issued during "experimental" period doesn't work
+- [ ] Keepalive
+    * No integrations, close all ntfy tabs.
+Try listening on json stream and waiting for it to fall asleep.
+        [ ] Send a message after to see if it picks it up on the same connection [ ] Listen for keepalive messages (TODO instructions here) [ ] How is battery life compared to expected values from the Internet?
+(TODO baseline here)

 # Research